fredboe/inline-parser/README.md

 ### Notes
 - Left-recursive grammars are not possible because they lead to infinite recursion.
-- If a child of a concat or many parser has a type of null, this AST will not be taken over, but the children of the AST are added to the resulting AST at the correct position.
+- If a child of many parser has a type of null, this AST will not be taken over, but the children of the AST are added to the resulting AST at the correct position.
 - As I am not a professional programmer, this library might contain a some bugs.